 ✈️ How to get to Bali

 - Plane: You can transit to Bandar Udara International Soekarno Hatta (Jakarta) before connecting to Bandar Udara Internasional Ngurah Rai (Bali).
 Alternatively, you can take a direct flight to Bali depending on your country of origin.
-The best way for connecting transport is by using local taxis at an affordable price.
+The best way to connect transport is by using local taxis at an affordable price.

 🏡 How to find a place